50-Day Encounter to Experience New Life

 Invite someone to join you in engaging in physical exercise.
 It could be something fun like a sport, or something leisurely like a walk, jog or bike ride.
 Observe the conversations and connections that are created.

-Week of May 1: Love is Gentel
+Week 4: Love is Gentle

 READ AND CONSIDER THESE